 The proposer clearly demonstrates its plans and capabilities to contribute to U.S. national security and U.S. technological capabilities.
-The evaluation will consider the proposer's plans and capabilities to transition proposed technologies to U.S. national security applications and to U.S. industry.
+The evaluation will consider the proposer's plans and capabilities to transition proposed technologies to the research, industrial, and/or operational military communities in such a way as to enhance U.S. defense.
 The evaluation may consider the proposer's history of transitioning or plans to transition technologies to foreign governments or to companies that are foreign owned, controlled, or influenced.
-The evaluation will also consider the proposer's plans and capabilities to assist its employees and agents to be eligible to participate in the U.S. national security environment.
-In addition, the evaluation will take into consideration the extent to which the proposed intellectual property (IP) rights structure will potentially impact the Government's ability to transition the technology.
+The evaluation will also consider the proposer's plans and capabilities to assist its employees and agents to be eligible to participate in the U.S. national security environment. addition, the evaluation will take into consideration the extent to which the proposed intellectual property (IP) rights structure will potentially impact the Government's ability to transition the technology.
+Finally, the evaluation will consider the proposer's use of domestic manufacturing capabilities.